 magic words ‘Roll camera !’ “

 Laura Duque (Colombia)

 “I’m originally from Colombia and recently moved to The Hague to pursue a master’s degree in Development Studies at The International Institute of Social Studies.
 In my free time, I enjoy watching films and learning about different cultures.
-It is for this reason that I am excited to volunteer at The Hague Global Cinema Festival.
+It is for this reason that I am excited to volunteer at the International Film Festival The haguel.
 I look forward to meeting other international volunteers and connecting with fellow filmgoers!”

 Bas Vogel (The Netherlands)